 Filing income tax returns (ITR) correctly is very important for every taxpayer in India.
 Mistakes can happen while filing ITR, and it is important to correct them soon to avoid penalties.
 If you have made a mistake in your ITR, you can correct it through a revised return or correction request.
-In this guide, we will tell you how to Rectify mistakes made while filing ITR, along with expert advice from chartered accountants in Kanpur, India.
+In this guide, we will tell you how to correct mistakes made while filing ITR, along with expert advice from chartered accountants in Kanpur, India.
 So that you can adopt the right path in life in future.

 Table of Contents